LTC Tree

 • Takeaway #4: Hybrid LTC plans should have a guaranteed premium cost, and you will not pay more in the future.
 (Confirm this before purchasing!)

-We analyzed the top three selling Hybrid Long-Term Care policies in 2023 and came up with the following chart:
+We analyzed the top three selling Hybrid Long-Term Care policies in 2024 and came up with the following chart:

-Traditional Long Term Care Insurance rates can be increased, so it's wise to look into hybrid long term care insurance because this product has a guaranteed premium.
+Traditional Long-Term Care Insurance rates can be increased, so it's wise to look into hybrid Long-Term Care Insurance because this product has a guaranteed premium.

 Hybrid Long-Term Care Insurance policies also has a life insurance policy at least equal to premiums paid in built into the plan that is paid out to the family tax free at death if care is never needed.